-LAWS 3 & 12 - PLAYERS AND POSITIONS
+LAWS 3 & 12 - PLAYERS AND POSITIONS/SUBSTITUTIONS

 It is recommended that there will be four (4) players per team on the field at any one time (4v4).
-However, if both coaches are in agreement prior to the start of the game, the teams may play with five (5) players per team on the field (5v5).
-The referee must be informed prior to the start of the game.
-There will be a minimum of four (4) players to play a game.
+There will be a minimum of three (3) players to play a game.
 There will be no goalie.

-CHERRY PICKING - A player may not be inside the opposing team's goalbox until the ball has crossed the halfway line and that player is directly involved in an offensive attack.
-If a player, in the opinion of the referee, is stationed inside the opposing team's goalbox without being involved in the play, the player and coach must be verbally warned (no yellow card) at the next stoppage of play.
+CHERRY PICKING - A player may not be inside the opposing team's goal box until the ball has crossed the halfway line and that player is directly involved in an offensive attack.
+If a player, in the opinion of the referee, is stationed inside the opposing team's goal box without being involved in the play, the player and coach must be verbally warned (no yellow card) at the next stoppage of play.